Platform-OS/platformos-check/docs/checks/form_authenticity_token.md

 In platformOS all POST/PATCH/PUT/DELETE requests are protected from [CSRF Attacks][csrf-attack] through [authenticity_token][page-csrf]
 Form action defines the endpoint to which browser will make a request after submitting it.

 As a general rule you should include hidden input `<input type="hidden" name="authenticity_token" value="{{ context.authenticity_token }}">` in every form.
-Missing it will result in session invalidation and any logged in user will be automatically logged out.
+Missing it will result in session invalidation and the logged in user will be automatically logged out.

 ## Check Details